Staffing of the department

-AQA GCSE Art & Design comprises of two units – Personal Portfolio (60% of GCSE grade) and Externally Set Assignment (40% of GCSE grade).
+AQA GCSE Art & Design (Fine Art) comprises of two units – Personal Portfolio (60% of GCSE grade) and Externally Set Assignment (40% of GCSE grade).

 2 projects completed during Years 10 and 11.
-Project 2 will include a final piece produced for the Mock Exam under exam conditions.
+Project 2 will include a final piece produced for the PPE Exam under exam conditions.

 Externally Set Assignment:

-The Exam (and Mock Exam) is ten hours long spread over two days.
+The Exam (and PPE Exam) is ten hours long spread over two days.
 Students have a substantial preparation period beforehand in which to experiment with ideas, media, and processes and include the work of other artists and cultures.
-Year 11 complete their final exam in May.
+Year 11 complete their final exam in April/May.